Hartford Street Zen Center (HSZC) Ethical Guidelines

 When a conflict, grievance or dissonance arises in our interpersonal relationships, it is essential to attend to it fully.
 When our temple has needs we need to attend to them together with the multiple talents and skills of our community.
 Personally, this involves waking up to our own contribution to the suffering or lack through investigating our reactions, emotions and attachments and what we can offer to help the situation.
 Inter-personally, this involves taking the time to discuss the conflict with the other parties involved in an attempt to clarify the actual causes, conditions, feelings and responses that created the situation.
 When it involves temple needs showing up and offering help is community life.

 The Council Process is for temple longevity and support and can serve to help with conflict when an issue is impacting multiple members, resident students or priests.
-We would ask if it is a 1 to 1 conversations as peers, in these cases we ask to first work with clergy or with a mediator, and then if that does not resolve the matter council can be sought as an avenue.
+We would ask if it is a 1 to 1 situation to engage in conversations as peers, if this is not possible, in these cases we ask to first work with clergy or with a mediator, and then if that does not resolve the matter council can be sought as an avenue for support of next steps.
 Harmonious relations are an integral and supportive part of our HSZC community life.
 Council sessions, usually moderated by a professional facilitator, occur several times a year, or as needed.
 By fostering attentive listening, authentic expression, and creative spontaneity, Council allows participants to communicate in ways that lead to a heightened sense of common purpose.
-Council offers effective means of working to improve temple operations, future efforts and to help with conflict and discovering the deeper, often unexpressed needs of individuals and the HSZC sangha.
-And our little temple needs brains, funds and physical efforts to continue forward.
+Council offers effective means of working to improve temple operations, launch future efforts and to help with larger community conflict and discovering the deeper, often unexpressed needs of individuals and the HSZC sangha.
+Our little temple needs brains, funds and physical efforts to continue forward.

 When a dispute between two individuals arises we ask you apply the following conflict resolution guidelines.